ivan-tkatchev/tab/README.md

 `sin Number -> Real`

 `skip`
-: Accepts a sequence or array and returns an equivalent sequence where the fist N elements are ignored.
-See also: `head`.
+: Accepts a sequence or array and returns an equivalent sequence where the first N elements are ignored.
+See also: `head`, `stripe`.
 Usage:
 `skip Seq[a], UInt -> Seq[a]`
 `skip Arr[a], UInt -> Seq[a]`